Close-to-practice research project

 - To enable teaching professionals and educational researchers to work more productively together to maximize reflexivity and rigour in close-to-practice work.

-As part of this we have commissioned some research designed to:
+As part of this project we commissioned some research designed to: